 This section provides information on setting Super I/O device.
-By choosing the Integrated Peripherals option from the CMOS Setup Utility menu (Figure 3-5), the following options are shown.
 Press [Enter] to enter the sub-menu, which contains the following items for advanced control:

 1. Onboard FDC Controller

 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you wish to use it.
 If you install an add-in FDC or the system has no floppy drive, select Disabled in this field.